Everything in Its Right Place: Recording

 According to the bassist, Colin Greenwood, Godrich was initially unimpressed by the song.
 Radiohead and Godrich worked on it in a conventional band arrangement during sessions in Copenhagen and Paris, but without results.
 In Gloucestershire, Yorke and Godrich transferred it from piano to a Prophet-5 synthesiser.
 Godrich processed Yorke's vocals using a scrubbing tool in the music software Pro Tools.

 The lead guitarist, Jonny Greenwood, said "Everything In Its Right Place" was a turning point in the making of Kid A: "We knew it had to be the first song, and everything just followed after it."
-He said it was the first time Radiohead had been happy to leave a song "sparse", instead of "layering on top of what's a very good song or a very good sound, and hiding it, camouflaging it in case it's not good enough".
+He said it was the first time Radiohead had been happy to leave a song sparse, instead of "layering on top of what's a very good song or a very good sound, and hiding it, camouflaging it in case it's not good enough".
 The guitarist Ed O'Brien and the drummer, Philip Selway, said it forced them to accept that not every song needed every band member to play on it.
-O'Brien recalled: "It forced the issue, immediately!
+O'Brien said: "It forced the issue, immediately!
 And to be genuinely sort of delighted that you'd been working for six months on this record and something great has come out of it, and you haven't contributed to it, is a really liberating feeling."

 A performance of "Everything in Its Right Place" was included on the 2001 album I Might Be Wrong: Live Recordings.
 For live performances, Yorke plays Rhodes piano, while Greenwood manipulates his vocals with a Kaoss Pad.